Aman0-3-0Dixit/ratio-backend/readme.md

 - `GET /users`: Retrieves all users from the database.
 - `GET /users/{id}`: Retrieves a user from the database.

+- `GET /messages/:conversationId`: gets conversation from database.
+- `GET /conversations`: Retrieves all the conversations from Database
 ## Models

 ### User